Residential Codes

 The 2018 North Carolina Energy Conservation Code (NCECC) is mandatory statewide for residential buildings.
 The residential code is based on the 2015 IECC with amendments.
 State Building Code Council develops new codes on a six-year cycle.
 Most recent update was effective January 1, 2019.
 (Source)

 North Dakota is a home rule state and has no statewide mandatory energy codes.
-The state recently adopted an amended version of the 2018 IECC as its voluntary residential code.
-Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2018 IECC.
-The state is currently going through the adoption of the 2021 ICC codes including the 2021 IECC.
-The codes will become effective on January 1, 2023.
+The state recently adopted an amended version of the 2021 IECC as its voluntary residential code.
+Approximately 91% of the state’s population lives in a jurisdiction that has adopted the ND State Building Code which includes the 2021 IECC.

-Amendments were made to both the commercial and residential model code energy requirements.
-Weakening amendments to the residential energy provisions relate to basement and crawl space wall R-values, air leakage rates and the allowance to utilize framing cavities as return ducts.
+Weakening amendments were made to the energy conservation chapter relating to basement and crawl space wall R-values, air leakage rates and the allowance to utilize framing cavities as return ducts.

-Local jurisdictions are not permitted to adopt energy codes that conflict with the energy codes adopted by the state.
-The adopted commercial and residential energy codes are applicable to 100% of the construction activity that takes place in the state.
-However, local jurisdictions have the option of enforcing residential code provisions, including energy conservation requirements.
+Local jurisdictions are not permitted to adopt energy codes that conflict with the residential energy codes adopted by the state and local jurisdictions have the option of enforcing residential code provisions, including the energy conservation requirements.

-While Oklahoma does not currently require all jurisdiction to adopt a statewide energy code, counties are allowed to participate in PACE programs for energy efficiency through the Oklahoma Energy Indepence Act.
-In fact, on May 20th, 2020, Governor Kevin Stitt signed into law SB 1592 expanding the scope of the current Oklahoma Energy Indepence Act to allow all properties but single family residences to be eligible for the program.
+While Oklahoma does not currently require all jurisdiction to adopt a statewide energy code, counties are allowed to participate in PACE programs for energy efficiency through the Oklahoma Energy Independence Act.
+In fact, on May 20th, 2020, Governor Kevin Stitt signed into law SB 1592 expanding the scope of the current Oklahoma Energy Independence Act to allow all properties but single-family residences to be eligible for the program.

 The jurisdictions listed here have adopted their own building codes.
 They represent approximately 40% of the population of Oklahoma, or 1,507,066 people (based on the 2010 Census).